pusher-community/realtime-legofy/README.md

 # Christmas Legofy with Pusher and 500px

 Searches the 500px API for for christmas pictures, and runs each image through [Legofy](https://github.com/Wildhoney/Legofy).
+[See it running on Heroku](http://realtime-lego.herokuapp.com/).

 ## Running Locally